ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 Navigate into a practice directory, as we'll be creating new projects below.

 First, we ask `dune` to
-initialize a new project, and then change into the created directory.
+initialise a new project, and then change it into the created directory.
 As usual, the line beneath the command is the desired output:

 ```shell